 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming an endodontist is the right career path?
 Take the free CareerExplorer career test to find out if this career is in your top matches.
 Perhaps you are well-suited to become an endodontist or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become an Endodontist

 In addition to dental school, endodontists receive two or more years of advanced education in this particular specialty.
-They study root canal techniques and procedures in greater depth, for diagnosis and treatment of more difficult cases.
+They study root canal techniques and procedures in greater depth, and delve into the diagnosis and treatment of more difficult cases.